Thumb lateral view

 - the wrist is kept in ulnar deviation and thumb abducted

-- lateral aspect of thumb is brought into contact with the cassette by curling fingers (see Figure 1)
+- lateral aspect of thumb is brought in contact with the cassette by curling fingers (see Figure 1)

-The first digit is positioned laterally, evidenced by open joint spaces and superimposition of the phalangeal and metacarpal heads.
+1st digit is positioned laterally, evidenced by open joint spaces and superimposition of the phalangeal and metacarpal heads.
 There is slight superimposition of the base of the 2nd metacarpal over the base of the 1st metacarpal, which is not ideal.